RicardoHigino/LeagueOfLegendsApp/README.md

 # League of Legends Stats
-Stats of League of Legens consuming my API.
-Powered with ReactJS.
+A stats site, powered by ReactJS and consuming my own API.